Cisco Snort

 Snort 2 architecture: The issues

 Connections on the same hash go to the same CPU.
-So to improve Snort 2 performance, if you had a single CPU on a box, you add another Snort CPU and get double the performance with no overhead.
+To improve Snort 2 performance, if you had a single CPU on a box, you add another Snort CPU and get double the performance with no overhead.
 Snort 2 works with multiple Snort processes, each affiliated with an individual CPU core, and within each Snort process, there is a separate thread for management and data handling.

 But we are loading Snorts over and over again.
-So we have linear scalability, which is good, but duplicated memory structure is bad.
+So, we have linear scalability, which is good, but duplicated memory structure is bad.
 So every time we load Cisco Snort, we load the rules, and everything runs in their isolated world.

 Snort 3 architecture: Resolving the issues

 On the other hand, Snort 3 is multi-threaded, unlike Snort 2.
 This means we have one control thread and multiple packet threads.
-So the packet arrives at the control thread, and we have the same connection hashing with 5-tuple or 6-tuple.
+The packet arrives at the control thread, and we have the same connection hashing with 5-tuple or 6-tuple.
 Snort 3 only runs on one process, with each thread affiliated with individual CPU cores, backed by one control thread that handles data for all packet-processing threads.
 The connections are still pinned to the core, but they are packet threads, and each one of these packet threads is running on its CPU, but they share the control thread, and this shares the rules.

 Snort 3 inspectors

-Snort 3 has inspectors now.
-In Snort 2, we had pre-processors.
-So we have an HTTP inspector instead of a pre-processor.
-So packets are processed differently in Snort 3 than in Snort 2.
-So in Snort 2, the packet comes linearly in specific steps.
-This was done with a preprocessing stage.
-So, what has to happen is that the packet has to go through, and every field of the packet will be decoded, and if this is HTTP, they will look at the GET, the body, and the header, for example.
+What has to happen is that the packet has to go through, and every field of the packet will be decoded. and if this is HTTP, they will look at the GET, the body, and the header, for example.
 All of this will be decoded in case a rule needs that data.
 In the case of RPC, there are so many fields in an RPC packet.
-So it could decode fields in the packet that a rule never needs.
-So you need to save time in decoding the data.
+So, it could decode fields in the packet that a rule never needs.
+So, you need to save time in decoding the data.

 Parallel resource utilization